LAGameStudio/pixitron/README.md

 **Use this app along with the [PixiJS tutorials](http://www.pixijs.com/tutorials) and the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**

-A basic Electron application needs just these files:
+This starting place for a Pixitron game is implemented in these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.